As traders, we’re swimming in a sea of tools, right?

-Tucked away in the far reaches of Oanda’s website, the order book is a tool that shows information on the open positions and orders of all the traders and investors using Oanda.
+Tucked away in the depths of Oanda’s website, the order book shows all the open positions and pending orders of traders using Oanda, revealing how they’re currently positioned in the market.

-In today’s post, I’m going to show you the 3 biggest insights I’ve learned from studying the order book and explain how you can use them in your trading.
+In this post… I’m going to share the 3 biggest “aha!” moments I’ve had studying the order book, and how you can use these insights to time reversals and stop hunts.

 Insight #1 Most People Place Their Stops At Big Round Numbers